-Meanwhile, 21 other armed warriors will be engaged in combat, it has more action and is more artful to the eye than conventional football.
+Meanwhile, 21 other warriors will be engaged in sword and stick combat, it has 3 times more action and is more artful to the eye than conventional football.

-Our horse mounted archers will patrol the sidelines, with safe arrows (see our “Technology” page) , which, if contact a runner, the play is whistled as over.
-Our muzzled attack dogs are trained to crash their bodies into the runner, and again on contact the play is called.
+Horse mounted archers will patrol the sidelines, with safe arrows which, if contact a ball carrier, the play is whistled as over.
+Our muzzled pursuit (not “attack”) dogs are trained to contact the bangball, and in doing so, or by incidental contact with the ball carrier, either of which is a “tackle” and the play is called.
 We anticipate our animals will be the biggest stars on the field.

-It will be exciting to see a running sword battle, so to speak.
+It will be exciting to see a running sword and stick battle, so to speak.
 By rule, defenders in most cases must first try and impede his progress with their fighting sticks, not strike him.
-Once slowed they can strike sensors on legs, chest, face to disable the runner.
-Shoulders or a two handed push from the stick are allowed to knock him down, or out of bounds, but no tackling.
+No tackling OR blocking unless stick to stick or stick to trigger an impairment device OR MMA move is ATTEMPTED first.
+You may then tackle or block.

-There is no kicking game, 2 and 3 point conversions will be allowed.
-Punting and kick offs is a Atlatl launched Bangball football which can go over 70 yards in flight.
+There is no extra point or field goal kicking game, 2 and 3 point conversions will be allowed.
+Punting is normal, but kick offs are black powder rocket assisted or Atlatl launched Bangball football which can go over 70 yards in flight.

-Without body blocks, tackling or helmet to helmet accidents, it is much safer than conventional football.
+Without body blocks, hard tackling (you must first execute a move with the fighting stick before tackling or blocking someone) or helmet to helmet accidents, it is much safer than conventional football.

 This is our patented BangBall football, which becomes a weapon once thrown and caught, enabling the carrier to gain yardage against others who possess a fighting stick or safe sword.
 It composed of carbon fiber.

-By rule, once vision is impaired, play is stopped by whistle, but in a separate scenario, a fighter can continue as “wounded” as other body areas are disabled until he is taken to the ground.
+By rule, once a ball carrier’s vision is impaired, play is stopped by whistle, but in a blocking scenario, a fighter can continue as “wounded” as other body areas are disabled until he is taken to the ground.
 It is humorous to watch as one leg or arm is stiffened and the fighter playing on, evoking much laughter.
-See our Rules page for more information
+See our Rules page for more information.